tarsjoris/x-air/README.md

 1. Make sure the *java* process is allowed to control the mouse.
     * On Mac, this is located under `System Preferences` > `Security & Privacy` > `Accessibility`
 1. Configure this proxy-tool to connect to the XR18 mixer by setting its IP address.
-In your home-directory, create a directory `xtouch` with a file `xr18.properties`.
+In your home-directory, create a directory `xtouch` with a file `xtouch.properties`.
-File: *~/xtouch/xr18.properties*
+File: *~/xtouch/xtouch.properties*
 Contents: `xr18.ipaddress=192.168.0.2`
 1. Start X-Air-Edit
-1. Start this proxy-tool: `java -jar XTouch-1.0-SNAPSHOT-jar-with-dependencies.jar`
+1. Start this proxy-tool: `java -jar XTouch-2.0-SNAPSHOT-jar-with-dependencies.jar`
 1. Callibrate the proxy-tool so that it knows where to click in the X-Air-Edit app.
 By clicking on two positions in the app, a first guess is done.
 You still have the possibility to fine-tune the callibration.